katiebristol/epsilon_Fe2O3_controls/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/katiebristol/epsilon_Fe2O3_controls/HEAD)

+Simply launch the binder (be patient while it loads), select the notebook, and run the cells.
+Markdown has been added to the notebbok to walk you through the results.

 ## Data

-The data used in this exercise is a combination of previously published data (Sprain et al., 2021) and unpublished data (manuscript currently in preparation).
+The data used in this exercise is a combination of previously published data (Sprain et al., 2021) and unpublished data.
+The unpublished data is part of a manuscript that is currently in preparation (unrelated to this exercise).